lavallc/ionode/README.md

 ## Raw Mode

 Raw mode allows you to manipulate each pixel to your heart's content.
 Ionode uses an internal buffer to hold onto LED state.
-Only after calling setRawShow() will your changes appear (unless you use setRawClearAll and setRawFillColor, those update immediately).
+Only after calling setRawShow() will your changes appear (unless you use setRawClearAll or setRawFillColor, those update immediately).

 ### ion.setRawLED(ledIndex, {r: ?, g: ?, b: ?})